Average Motel Cost Per Night in Ohio (2026) | Prices & Tips

 Regional Price Differences

-2. Target weekday stays and off-peak seasons.
+2. Target weekday stays when your schedule allows.

 Top Motel Recommendations